INTERLINGUISTICS

 Curriculum:

-The curriculum of the specialization centers around intercultural communication using Esperanto while subjects related to information management are taught in English.
-At the beginning of the second year of studies, students also choose subjects of particular interest to them (60 hours altogether) from a range of elective courses.
-The offer is always the effect of cooperation between different university units and it changes every year.
+The curriculum of the specialization centres around intercultural communication using Esperanto while subjects related to information management are taught in English.
+At the beginning of the second year of studies, students also select subjects of particular interest to them (60 hours altogether) from a range of elective courses.
+The offer is always the effect of cooperation between different university units, and it changes every year.

 During the studies, learners improve their skills in Esperanto and English through both practical study of the two languages and participation in other courses conducted in them, including a thirty-hour course in translation.
 As a result, the graduates leave the university with a CEFR C1/C2 level knowledge of both languages.